Silk Road Connect students from JHS 185 take bows after their culminating event performance in June 2013

 In response, the Silk Road Project has developed Silk Road Connect, an approach to teaching that targets upper elementary and middle school students in low-resourced communities, where students are least likely to have access to the transformative power of the arts.
 By working with students in this age range, we are engaging children at a pivotal point in their lives when making connections with a broader world can be of enormous benefit.

 To learn more about upcoming Silk Road Connect education events, including professional development sessions, join our Silk Road Connect mailing list by emailing firstname.lastname@example.org.

 Silk Road Connect in New York City

-During the 2011-2012 school year, the Silk Road Project worked for a third year with Edward Bleeker JHS 185 in Queens.
+During the 2012-2013 school year, the Silk Road Project worked for a fourth year with Edward Bleeker JHS 185 in Queens.
 Educators took part in professional development sessions, and teaching artists visited classrooms to share their perspectives as professional artists and as individuals.
-The year culminated at the New York Hall of Science in Queens with a student-driven performance, "Tales of Wonder."
+The year culminated at the Queens Theatre in Flushing Meadows, NY with a student-driven performance, "Tales of Wonder."

 See a sample art lesson shared by one of the teachers participating in Silk Road Connect at JHS 185.